-- he or she has a law degree of the University, or an equivalent degree of another university or institution recognised by Senate for this purpose; - he or she is a graduate of this University, or of any other university or institution recognised by Senate for this purpose, who has completed such course or courses as in the opinion of Senate on the recommendation of the Faculty of Law, qualify him/her for admission to the Diploma; - he or she is an enrolled advocate or attorney of the High Court of South Africa; - 4. in the case of the Diploma in Tax Law, a person who has passed the final professional chartered accountancy examination of the Public Accountants and Auditors Board of South Africa, or an examination which, in the opinion of the Board and of Senate, is of equivalent standard, or a Bachelor
+- he or she has a law degree of the University, or an equivalent degree of another university or institution recognised by Senate for this purpose; - he or she is a graduate of this University, or of any other university or institution recognised by Senate for this purpose, who has completed such course or courses as in the opinion of Senate on the recommendation of the Faculty of Law, qualify him/her for admission to the Diploma; - he or she is an enrolled advocate or attorney of the High Court of South Africa; - 4. in the case of the Diploma in Tax Law, a person who has passed the final professional chartered accountancy examination of the Public Accountants and Auditors Board of South Africa, or an examination which, in the opinion of the Board and of Senate, is of equivalent standard, or a Bachelor of Commerce graduate of the University who has completed a course in taxation;

-- of Commerce graduate of the University who has completed a course in taxation: - 5 With regard to the Postgraduate Diploma in Law in Shipping Law, and with reference to Rule FG3 above, - In principle, a Master's certificate together with sufficient appropriate experience in the Shipping field, may serve as a grounds for admission - the essential requirement for admission in the absence of a degree is the possession of sufficient appropriate experience in the field in question, whether evidenced by possession of a Master's certificate or not. - he or she holds any other academic or professional qualification which Senate 6. has approved as a ground for admission to the Diploma; or - 7 a person who has satisfied Senate, by means of such test as may be prescribed, that his/her qualifications are equivalent to any one of those enumerated in FG3.1, 3.2, 3.3, 3.4 and 3.5 above; - 8 in the case of an applicant whose primary language is not English, he or she has submitted evidence of proficiency in English of a sufficiently high standard to undertake postgraduate studies in Law.
-Evidence of proficiency may include one of the following: - a recent score (obtained within 3 5 years before application for admission) of at least 570 (paper-based test) or 230 (computer-based test) or 88 (Internet-based test) on the Test of English as a Foreign Language (TOEFL) - a recent overall band score of 7.0 (with no individual element of the test scoring below 6.0) on the International English Language Testing System (IELTS) - a score of at least 75% on the Academic Literacy component of the National Benchmark Test (NBT).
+- 5. he or she holds any other academic or professional qualification which Senate has approved as a ground for admission to the Diploma; or - 6. a person who has satisfied Senate, by means of such test as may be prescribed, that his/her qualifications are equivalent to any one of those enumerated in FG3.1, 3.2, 3.3, 3.4 and 3.5 above; - in the case of an applicant whose primary language is not English, he or she has submitted evidence of proficiency in English of a sufficiently high standard to undertake postgraduate studies in Law.
+Evidence of proficiency may include one of the following: - a recent score (obtained within 3 5 years before application for admission) of at least 570 (paper-based test) or 230 (computerbased test) or 88 (Internet-based test) on the Test of English as a Foreign Language (TOEFL) - a recent overall band score of 7.0 (with no individual element of the test scoring below 6.0) on the International English Language Testing System (IELTS) - a score of at least 75% on the Academic Literacy component of the National Benchmark Test (NBT).